hpccsystems-solutions-lab/Azure-Nuggets/designing_a_paas_services_environment/designing_a_paas_services_environment.md

 Azure PaaS services like Azure App Service, Azure Database Service, etc., offer several advantages compared to deploying and maintaining virtual machines or container orchestration tools like Kubernetes.
 Patching, redundancy, high availability, and auto-scaling are the primary advantages.
 Hence, reducing (drastically) the effort spent on operations maintenance.

-NOTE: *Most PaaS services by vendors like Azure and AWS support common architecture layers - database, web, storage, etc. -  that support technologies like MySQL, NodeJS, Spring Boot, and Blob Storage.
+**TIP**: *Most PaaS services by vendors like Azure and AWS support common architecture layers - database, web, storage, etc. -  that support technologies like MySQL, NodeJS, Spring Boot, and Blob Storage.
 There is enough abstraction built in to eliminate vendor lock-in.
 In contrast, Azure Logic App is an example of an Azure proprietary PaaS service.*

 This article introduces design considerations for setting up a secure environment that uses **multi-tenant PaaS services**.